-The following body of work is the story of Otis Johnson and was written and photographed by Kari Bjorn, a student at ____________.
+The following body of work is the story of Otis Johnson and was written and photographed by Kari Bjorn.
 It is part of the States of Incarceration's first exhibit in New York; "Rikers Island: NY 11370: In Plain Sight" which asks the question "How do you see Rikers Island?".

 MR OTIS JOHNSON